China warns citizens against Japan travel as Taiwan spat escalates

 Following the announcement, a number of Chinese airlines including Air China, China Eastern and China Southern on Saturday published notices on their websites offering customers refunds or free changes on certain tickets to Japan, Chinese state broadcaster CCTV reported.

+On Sunday, China’s Ministry of Education also advised its citizens to exercise caution when making plans to study in Japan, citing a “worsening public security situation” in the country and claiming there had been a “surge in crimes targeting Chinese nationals.”

-The move by Beijing is its latest show of outrage in a roughly week-long row after Takaichi, in response to a question in Japan’s parliament, said that a Chinese attack on Taiwan would count as “a situation threatening Japan’s survival,” and thus could trigger a military response from Tokyo.
+The moves by Beijing are its latest displays of outrage in a roughly week-long row after Takaichi, in response to a question in Japan’s parliament, said that a Chinese attack on Taiwan would count as “a situation threatening Japan’s survival,” and thus could trigger a military response from Tokyo.

 Beijing views the self-governing democracy of Taiwan as its territory and has vowed to take control of the island, by force if necessary.
 For Beijing, Taiwan’s sovereignty is the most sensitive issue in its relations with other nations – a “red line” not to be crossed.